+Science, Technology, Engineering and Math

+9.6% to 10.3%

-Science, Technology, Engineering and Math By 2020, lowa will need to fill 61,500 STEM jobs.
+By 2020, Iowa will need to fill 61,500 STEM jobs.
 While the foreign-born make up 8% of the overall population of Greater Des Moines, they make up 10% of all STEM workers.

 FOREIGN-DIRECT INVESTMENT AND JOB CREATION

 Foreign-owned enterprises create thousands of new jobs in Greater Des Moines.

 Top five countries for foreign direct investment in Greater Des Moines by number of jobs created in 2011.6

 United Kingdom: 1,400

 Japan: 900 France: 900

-Ireland: 900

-Netherlands: 700
+Ireland: 900 Netherlands: 700

-EDUCATION AND LONG-TERM ECONOMIC IMPACTS

-64.2 percent of the foreign-born in the Greater Des Moines area have at least a high school degree, and 20.8 percent have at least a bachelor's degree.

-In fall 2014, 4,767 students attending local higher-education institutions in the region were on temporary visas.7

-The total number of international students graduating with a bachelor's degree or higher from a four-year university in lowa is 11,441.
+EDUCATION AND LONG-TERM ECONOMIC IMPACTS 64.2 percent of the foreign-born in the Greater Des Moines area have at least a high school degree, and 20.8 percent have at least a bachelor's degree.
+In fall 2014, 4,767 students attending local higher-education institutions in the region were on temporary visas.7 The total number of international students graduating with a bachelor's degree or higher from a four-year university in lowa is 11,441.
 Attracting or retaining just half of these students in Greater Des Moines would increase the workforce candidate pool and expand the consumer base, creating 2,449 local jobs in six years8 and boosting the metro area's total GDP by at least \$609 million within the next 30 years.9

-150% of the ferring hours 15% of the foreign-born in Greater Des Moines haven't completed a high school or college degree.
-64.2% of the foreign-born in Greater Des Moines have a high school degree.
-20.8% have earned at least a bachelor's degree. - 1.
-We define the Des Moines metropolitan area (Greater Des Moines) using the Office of Management and Budget definition of the Des Moines-West Des Moines Metropolitan Statistical Area (MSA).
+- 1. We define the Des Moines metropolitan area (Greater Des Moines) using the Office of Management and Budget definition of the Des Moines-West Des Moines Metropolitan Statistical Area (MSA).
 Unless otherwise specified, data comes from one-year samples of the American Community Survey from 2009, 2011 and 2014, and figures refer to Greater Des Moines. - 2.
 These figures derive from our calculations based on the foreign-born's share of wage income and self-employment income in the one-year ACS sample from 2014 and the statistics of GDP by Metropolitan Area from the Bureau of Economic Analysis. - 3.
 Based on tax rates from Institute on Taxation and Economic Policy's (2015) "Who Pays?
 A Distributional Analysis of the Tax Systems in All Fifty States." - 4.
 These industries generally include professions that require a degree or a license such as legal services, accounting, scientific research, consulting services, etc. - 5.
 General services include personal services (e.g. laundry services, barber shops and repair and maintenance), religious organizations, social services and labor unions. - 6.
 Saha, D., K. Fikri, and N. Marchio.
 2014.
 "FDI in U.S. Metro Areas: The Geography of Jobs in Foreign-Owned Establishments."
-Brookings Institution. - 7.
-Data on total student enrollment in the metro area is derived from the Integrated Postsecondary Education Data System maintained by the National Center for Education Statistics; surveyed area includes Des Moines, Ames, the City of Grinnell and the City of Pella. - 8.
+Brookings Institution. - Data on total student enrollment in the metro area is derived from the Integrated Postsecondary Education Data System maintained by the National Center for Education Statistics; surveyed area includes Des Moines, Ames, the City of Grinnell and the City of Pella. - 8.
 Curtis Simon, "Human Capital and Metropolitan Employment Growth," Journal of Urban Economics 43.
 (1998). - 9.
 Rita Ray, "Effect of Education on Gross Domestic Product: A Case Study from US 'Mid-West'," International Review of Business Research Papers, Vol. 10-1.
-(March, 2014).
-MIGRATION OF FOREIGN-BORN TO GREATER DES MOINES In 2009, a vast majority (88.4%) of the foreign-born had lived in Greater Des Moines for more than a year.
-Among the remaining 11.6% of foreign-born residents who had lived in Greater Des Moines for less than a year the so-called "recent arrivals" - 23.7% moved from other places in Iowa, while 22.7% came from other U.S. states and 53.6% came from abroad.
+(March.
+2014).
+MIGRATION OF FOREIGN-BORN TO GREATER DES MOINES

+In 2009, a vast majority (88.4%) of the foreign-born had lived in Greater Des Moines for more than a year.
+Among the remaining 11.6% of foreign-born residents who had lived in Greater Des Moines for less than a year - the so-called "recent arrivals" - 23.7% moved from other places in lowa, while 22.7% came from other U.S. states and 53.6% came from abroad.